always-keep-trying/claude_app/README.md

 Your conversation history lives on your computer, you can choose the models you want to talk to, and keeps track of the cost.

 ## Why?
-To test out Claude's functionality(Sonnet 4.6 Extended). ***The app was 100% built by Claude, with iterations and guidance from a human.***
+To test out Claude's functionality(Sonnet 4.6 Extended). ***The app was 100% built by Claude, with guidance from a human.***

 ## Chat configuration
 - Select between models (Opus, Sonnet, Haiku)
 - Set the [Temperature](https://platform.claude.com/docs/en/about-claude/glossary#temperature) parameter (controls the randomness in the response)
-- Set a System Prompt for the conversations
+- Set a System Prompt for conversations
 - Set a token limit per response

 ## Key Features
 - Your API key is stored securely in your operating system's password manager
 - Full markdown rendering — code, tables, and formatting display correctly
-- A detailed message log showing timestamps, token counts and cost per chat
+- A detailed message log showing timestamps, token counts, errors and cost per chat
 - Works offline for reading past conversations